forwardemail/forwardemail.net/README.md

     pm2 deploy ecosystem-bree.json production
     ```

+    ```sh
+    pm2 deploy ecosystem-smtp.json production
+    ```

-15. Save the process list on the servers so when if the server were to reboot, it will automatically boot back up the processes:
+16. Save the process list on the servers so when if the server were to reboot, it will automatically boot back up the processes:

     ```sh
     pm2 deploy ecosystem-web.json production exec "pm2 save"